Why are my cat’s eyes always dilated?

 In a healthy cat, we will see temporary pupil dilation due to:

-In dim light, it is normal for pupils to dilate in an attempt to allow the maximum amount of light in.
+In dim light, it is normal for pupils to dilate in an attempt to let the maximum amount of light in.

 The weaker muscle is less capable of constricting pupils.
 While your senior cat is in no danger from its iris atrophy, it is important to confirm the diagnosis with a vet.